 You’ll be surprised how receptive they may be to the idea of setting healthy limits for these devices.

 By the time your child is in high school, there are a large number of reasons why they may want to spend a significant amount of their free time on a computer or smartphone.

 These devices offer a means of socializing digitally with their friends while also sharing important moments and achievements from their own life.

-An internet connection also represents a means by which teens can explore a vast array of subject matter.
+An Internet connection also represents a means by which teens can explore a vast array of a subject matter.

 It’s an incredible resource when it comes to learning about history, the world at large, and many different elements of the arts and pop culture.